 Have You Been Injured?
 We're Ready to Fight for You.

-Each year, countless Lexington and other Kentucky residents suffer traumatic brain injuries (TBIs) at no fault of their own.
+Each year, countless Lexington, KY residents suffer traumatic brain injuries (TBIs) at no fault of their own.
 Some of the most common causes of these are car, motorcycle, and truck accidents.
-Violent criminal activity, slips and falls, and contact sports are other common causes of this type of head trauma.
+Violent criminal activity, such as assaults or shootings, slips and falls, and contact sports, are other common causes of this type of head trauma.

 Call us at 502.473.6540 or fill out this form.

-Which Populations Are Most Vulnerable To Suffer Brain Injuries?
+Which Populations Are Most Vulnerable To Suffer This Type of Head Trauma?

 A few different demographic indicators make some individuals more likely to suffer a traumatic brain or head injury than others.
 Those risk factors include: